-The cost per child to attend the Youth Training Programme for one week is $130 (13416 KES)*.
+The cost per child to attend the Youth Training Programme for one week is $130 USD.
 This includes instruction, housing, three meals a day, and caretaking such as toiletries and medical attention.

-Enrich the life of a community by sponsoring one (or more) child(ren) in the Youth Training Programme at just $130 per week—or $390 for the full three-week regimen.
+Enrich the life of a community by sponsoring one (or more) child(ren) in the Youth Training Programme at just $130 USD per week — or $390 USD for the full three-week regimen.

-Thanks to wonderful friends the cutting-edge irrigation system at NECC has been completed
+Thanks to wonderful friends the cutting-edge irrigation system at NECC is up and running

 With a goal of $21,500, two generous donors offered to match gifts, dollar-for-dollar, up to $10,000 to put into place a cutting-edge irrigation system at Ndabibi Environmental Conservation Centre (NECC).
 With the addition of a dam, drip irrigation and two greenhouses Josphat Macharia, NECC’s director, is now able to cultivate two acres of farmland year-round providing 80%-90% of all produce he needs.
 This will allow precious resources to be used for new programming.